eqNj/eqN-PD2-Filter/README.md

 The version known as 'eqN-Potionless' is the same as 'eqN-All-In-One', however it hides Super/Greater Health and Mana potions after character level 75 at all filter levels.

-The version known as 'eqN-Specialized-LLD' is the same as 'eqN-All-In-One', however it hides Super/Greater Health and Mana potions after character level 75 at filter levels above 'Relaxed' and it shows details for LLD crafting on applicable base items on the 'ShowRecipes' filter level.
+The version known as 'eqN-Specialized-LLD' is the same as 'eqN-All-In-One', however it hides Super/Greater Health and Mana potions after character level 75 at filter levels above 'Relaxed' and it shows details for LLD crafting on applicable base items on the 'Show Recipes' filter level.

 **<ins>Currently these filters are stylized in such a way as to require the use of the new in-game setting 'HD Text' (enabled by default) introduced with Season 7 of Project Diablo 2.
 This is to allow for more text colors.</ins>**